- The different UML diagrams

 For example, the following diagram presents the management of stocks:

 - Class: represents the application structures.
 Each class is divided into three compartments:

 For example, the Stocks class contains the ListProducts attribute.
 This class also groups the AddProduct and RemoveProduct operations.
 These operations can be applied to the class instances.

-- the class name indicates what the class is and not what is does.
+- the name of the class indicates what the class is, not what it does.